-You can hike the trail towards Half Dome with no permit, but once you get to the subdome (2 miles before half dome) you need a permit to continue on up.
+You can hike the trail towards Half Dome with no permit, but once you get to the subdome (2 miles before the dome) you need a permit to continue on up.

 What if you, like us, arrive at Yosemite without a Half Dome permit, but know that you simply MUST HIKE HALF DOME?

 There’s still hope.
 Keep reading to find out how you can legally get to the top.

 Why Require Permits?